 Choose a Venue

 After completing the guest list, the following step is to choose a venue.
 The trick is to select a location that will make the celebration unforgettable and support the atmosphere you wish to create.
 First, make a list of corporate venues and contact them to inquire about their services, fees, capacity, and availability.
 Keep your budget in mind when you do this.
 Choose a venue that will appeal to your target audience and staff and consider working catering into this discussion as well.
 Your location should have a design that corresponds to the event’s goal.
 With that in mind, choose a suitable date that avoids major holidays, and reserve the venue months ahead of time to prevent any last-minute issues.
-According to The Knot, you should also book your venue nine to 12 months in advance so you can begin to send out invitations.

 Leave the Details to the Professionals

-The truth is, you engaged a planner and a team of professionals for a reason.
+The truth is you engaged a planner and a team of professionals for a reason.
 Despite how difficult it may be, you must trust your team of experts to manage the details you haven’t taken on.
 Allowing experts to handle the things they are responsible for might be challenging when you know you are ultimately responsible for the event.
 That said, if you micromanage or become overly engaged, the planners may be unable to do their tasks.
 Avoid becoming involved in every detail and take advantage of the additional time you’ve earned by entrusting the specifics to your event planning staff, whose job it is to host you.

 Have a Backup Plan